Joint Embedding of Graphs: Theoretical Results

 In this section, we consider a simple setting where graphs follow a $1$-dimensional MREG model, that is $\{(\lambda_i,\bA_i)\} _{i=1}^m \sim MREG(F,h_1)$.
+The $1$-dimensional joint embedding is well defined in this case, that is $\hat{\lambda}_i$ and $\hat{h}_1$ defined in Equation \ref{eq:1} is guaranteed to exist.
 Under this MREG model, the joint embedding of graphs can be understood as estimators for parameters of the model.
 Specifically, $\hat{\lambda}_i$ and $\hat{h}_1$ are estimates of $\lambda_i$ and $h$.
-We prove two theorems concerning the asymptotic behavior of estimator $\hat{h}_1$ produced by joint embedding. \\
+We prove two theorems concerning the asymptotic behavior of estimator $\hat{h}_1$ produced by joint embedding.

 Let $\hat{h}_1^m$ denote the estimates based on $m$ graphs and define functions $\rho$, $D_m$ and $D$ as below:

 One can understand $D_m$ and $D$ as sample and population approximation errors respectively.
 By equation \eqref{eq:1},